jacob-pro/scotland-yard/README.md

 Bristol COMS10009_2018 Object Oriented Programming (Y1) - An implementation of the Scotland Yard Board Game.

+Confirmed mark: 77 (as part of a larger submission)

 ## Background

 The skeleton code was provided as part of the assignment (commit 893bdac8d1), the primary task of this